Meet Hrotsvitha...

 She wrote "household" or "closet" plays, dramatic works not necessarily intended to be performed on a stage... perhaps not expected to be performed at all.
 However, a British theater company has recently launched a production of her play, Love's Victory.
 (Written in the early 1600s).

 She also wrote plays and a work of fiction (that may or may not have been based upon real experiences) called Urania.
-One critic who hated her book called her: "hermaphrodite" and a "monster" --- I don't know if this is much better, but a fan of hers, Ben Jonson, said that her work made him not only a better poet but a better lover!
+One critic who hated her book called her: a "hermaphrodite" and a "monster" --- I don't know if this is much better, but a fan of hers, Ben Jonson, said that her work made him not only a better poet but a better lover!

 Her origins are shrouded in mystery and rumors... one of my favorite being that she traveled to a South American colony to serve as a spy, hired by Charles II.
 (She did perform spy duties in the Netherlands... and records indicate that the king failed to pay for her service.)